mklyu/CEL-net/README.md

 > python3 undistort.py

-Please note that this code was written with full-sized images in mind.
-And will produce distortions with smaller patch sizes.
+Please note that this code was written with full-sized images in mind and will produce distortions with smaller patch sizes.